 - Students letting friends copy their homework because, “I just wanted to help.”

-- Adults feeling they have to loan someone money because, “She needs it, and I don’t want to let her down.”
+- Adults feeling they have to loan someone money because, “They need it, and I don’t want to let them down.”

 - Increased vulnerability to child abuse, especially if a child also doesn’t tell, because “I care about him, so I don’t want to hurt his feelings or get people upset with him.”